 "I want to believe that all is not lost, even if I no longer have human resources, even if dangers insist on assailing me and reproaches grow from all sides.
 Lord, if you are with me, I have lost nothing."

-Warming the soul by means of the flames of the hope and faith.
+To warm the soul through the flames of hope and faith.
 This is what Pauline Jaricot once spoke about with the priest of Ars.
 She felt weak, but she harbored no fear because her hope was in Christ.

 With the collaboration of: